 Most commonly, we see this leafy head steamed.
 Just put a steamer basket in a large pot with about two inches of water in the bottom.
 Steam the trimmed artichoke for about 20 minutes and you’re done.

-In addition to steaming, there are lots of ways to cook this funny looking vegetable.
+In addition to steaming, there are lots of ways to cook this funny-looking vegetable.
 Usually, you’ll like it best with a melted butter dip.
 When serving, keeping it in its own bowl works best.
-You should have another bowl on the table to discard the outer parts of the leaves after the good bit has been scraped off.
+You should have another bowl on the table to discard the outer parts of the leaves after the good bit has been scraped off with your teeth.

 Personally, I think it’s a lot of work for the amount of edible food you get.
 But I have to admit that heart, once you reach it, seems well worth the effort.
 That’s why pickled or jarred artichoke hearts are so popular, especially on a salad.

-In addition to cooking and eating, artichokes make colorful houseplants with a brilliant bloom.
-You can also make a herbal tea.
+In addition to cooking and eating, artichokes make colorful houseplants with brilliant blooms.
+You can also make herbal tea.
 If you’ve ever had the Italian liqueur Cynar, that’s flavored with artichokes.
-A chemical compound in the leaves is a useful diuretic which also aids in liver function and lowering cholesterol.
+A chemical compound in the leaves is a useful diuretic that also aids in liver function and lowers cholesterol.